 3. A Taste Of Authentic Kannada Food – Tegu Mess

 A mess is an establishment that serves home-cooked food to migrants.
 The food is considered to be homely and healthy by the migrants who miss their homes and home-cooked meals.
 Tegu Mess is a hidden gem that serves some authentic Kannada cuisine to its clients.
 The restaurant was opened about 50 years ago to cater to the students who lived nearby.
-Don’t be fooled by its humble appearance, the restaurant might look like a hole-in-the-wall, but their food is delectable.
+Don’t be fooled by its humble appearance, the restaurant might look like a hole-in-the-wall, but its food is delectable.

 Address: #5, First Floor, 6th Cross, Adipampa Road, Vani Vilas Mohalla, Mysore